GURPS Cyberpunk: U.S. Secret Service seizure

-Loyd Blankenship, who was hired by Steve Jackson Games in 1989, was nearly finished with GURPS Cyberpunk later that year, which was intended both to introduce the company into the popular cyberpunk genre, and to help the company get over its financial difficulties.
+Loyd Blankenship, who was hired by Steve Jackson Games (SJG) in 1989, was nearly finished with GURPS Cyberpunk later that year, which was intended both to introduce the company into the popular cyberpunk genre, and to help the company get over its financial difficulties.

-GURPS Cyberpunk received notoriety when the Austin headquarters of Steve Jackson Games was raided by the U.S. Secret Service in 1990.
+GURPS Cyberpunk received notoriety when the Austin headquarters of SJG was raided by the United states secret service in 1990.
 The authorities seized the manuscript for the sourcebook, which was under development at the time, asserting that it was a "handbook for computer crime".
 The book was reconstructed and rewritten from older drafts when the manuscript was not returned.
 The seizure delayed publication for six weeks.
 This raid is often wrongly attributed to Operation Sundevil, a nationwide crackdown on illegal computer hacking activities that was occurring about this time.

-GURPS Cyberpunk was ultimately published in 1990, joining the already-released cyberpunk role-playing games Cyberpunk 2013 (1988) from R. Talsorian, Cyberspace (1989) from ICE, and Shadowrun (1989) from FASA.
+GURPS Cyberpunk was finally published in 1990, joining the already-released cyberpunk role-playing games Cyberpunk 2013 (1988) from R. Talsorian, Cyberspace (1989) from ICE, and Shadowrun (1989) from FASA.

 Publication history

-The main sourcebook for the line (ISBN 1-55634-168-7) was written by Loyd Blankenship and published by Steve Jackson Games in 1990, as a part of the extensive (3rd-edition) GURPS generic role-playing game system.
+GURPS Cyberpunk (ISBN 1-55634-168-7) was written by Loyd Blankenship and published by Steve Jackson Games in 1990, as a part of third edition GURPS (Generic Universal Role-Playing System).